-Qualifications: certificates of A.B.
+1 Qualifications: certificates of A.B.

-- 1.-(1) A seaman engaged in a Jersey ship is not to be rated as A.B. unless he is the holder of a certificate of competency - - (a) granted in pursuance of an Order made under this paragraph providing for the grant of those certificates of competency; or - (b) recognised by the Committee for the purposes of this paragraph. - $\begin{tabular}{ll} (2) & An Order under paragraph (1) may make provision in particular for \end{tabular}$ - (a) the payment of prescribed fees in respect of an application for the grant or replacement of a certificate; - (b) for applying section 104 of the Merchant Shipping Act 1894 of the United Kingdom (offences) to certificates, subject to any adaptations prescribed. - (3) A shipping master or other officer before whom a seaman is engaged in a Jersey ship shall refuse to enter the man as A.B. on the crew agreement unless the seaman produces a certificate of competency or other proof, that appears to the shipping master to be satisfactory, that he is the holder of such a certificate.
+- (1) A seaman engaged in a Jersey ship is not to be rated as A.B. unless he or she is the holder of a certificate of competency - (a) granted in pursuance of an Order made under this paragraph providing for the grant of those certificates of competency; or - (b) recognized by the Minister for the purposes of this paragraph. - (2) An Order under paragraph (1) may make provision in particular for - (a) the payment of prescribed fees in respect of an application for the grant or replacement of a certificate; - (b) for applying section 104 of the Merchant Shipping Act 1894 of the United Kingdom to certificates, subject to any adaptations prescribed. - (3) A shipping master or other officer before whom a seaman is engaged in a Jersey ship shall refuse to enter the person as A.B. on the crew agreement unless the seaman produces a certificate of competency or other proof, that appears to the shipping master to be satisfactory, that he or she is the holder of such a certificate.

-Manning: certificates existing in 1979
+2 Manning: certificates existing in 1979

-2.-(1) The power to make an Order under Article 29 includes power to provide that pre-1979 certificates are, except for cases specified in the Order, to be treated for the purposes of any provisions of Part 4 that are so specified -
+- (1) The power to make an Order under Article 29 includes power to provide that pre-1979 certificates are, except for cases specified in the Order, to be treated for the purposes of any provisions of Part 4 that are so specified - (a) as being issued in pursuance of that Article; and - (b) to confer on the persons to whom they were issued the qualifications for the purposes of that Article as are so specified. - (2) In this paragraph "pre-1979 certificate" means a certificate - (a) granted under section 93, 99 or 414 of the Merchant Shipping Act 1894 of the United Kingdom; - (b) referred to in an Order in Council made under section 104 of that Act: - (c) granted under section 27(2) of the Merchant Shipping Act 1906 of the United Kingdom or by an institution approved in pursuance of that subsection; and

-- (a) as being issued in pursuance of that Article; and - (b) to confer on the persons to whom they were issued the qualifications for the purposes of that Article as are so specified. - (2) In this paragraph "pre-1979 certificate" means a certificate - - (a) granted under section 93, 99 or 414 of the Merchant Shipping Act 1894 of the United Kingdom; - (b) referred to in an Order in Council made under section 104 of that Act; - (c) granted under section 27(2) of the Merchant Shipping Act 1906 of the United Kingdom or by an institution approved in pursuance of that subsection; and - (d) granted under section 5 of the Merchant Shipping Act 1948 of the United Kingdom.
+(d) granted under section 5 of the Merchant Shipping Act 1948 of the United Kingdom.

-Masters and seamen and documents: transitory provisions
+3 Masters and seamen and documents: transitory provisions

-3 The Committee may by Order appoint a day or days on which Article 190, paragraph 27 of Schedule 2 and paragraph 1 of this Schedule cease to have effect.
+The Minister may by Order appoint a day or days on which Article 190 and paragraph 1 of this Schedule cease to have effect.